DZBohan/GATK_CNV_Pipeline/README.md

 BiocManager::install("CNTools")
 ```

+### <h2 id="4.3">4.3 HPC module loading</h2>

+In this pipeline, I load four modules on the HPC.
+They are avaliable on the USC CARC, so if you are using another HPC, please whether these modules are avaliable.

+* module load gcc/11.2.0
+* module load jdk/17.0.1
+* module load openblas/0.3.18
+* module load r/4.1.2

+You don't need to load the modules yourself since I have written them inside the scripts.
+If some of the modules are not avaliable on the HPC you are using, try to install the programs yourself.

 ## <h2 id="5">5.
 Introduction of Scripts</h2>

 This GATK CNV analysis pipeline includes two main steps put into two Slurm scripts, `gatk_cnv_prepare.slurm` and `gatk_cnv.slurm`.
 Both scripts have config files, `config_gatk_cnv.txt` and `config_gatk_cnv_prepare.txt`, for inputting the variables or files.
 In addition, there is an R script, `cntools_gatk.R`, that should be used in the second Slurm script.
 You can download these five files on GitHub.
 You should locate these files in the same directory when using the pipeline.